pace-neutrons/Horace/documentation/user_docs/docs/example_scripts/horace_diagnostics.rst

    cs=cut(sqw_file,proj,[-0.05,0.05],[-4,0.04,-2],[-0.05,0.05], [0,0.8,20]);

    %Plot this:
-   %we use the "compact" routine to ensure we get tight axes around the data, without too much white space plot(compact(cs));
+   % we use the "compact" routine to ensure we get tight axes around the data,
+   % without too much white space plot(compact(cs));

    lz 0 100;